capezotte/snooze/README.md

 * `-n`: dry-run, print the next 5 times the command would run.
 * `-v`: verbose, print scheduled (and rescheduled) times.
+* `-t`: timefile, look for matching times starting from the mtime of timefile rather than now.
+* `-T`: timewait, ensure there is at least TIMEWAIT seconds between now (or the mtime of the timefile, if it is given) and execution.
 * `-t`, `-T`: see below timefiles
 * `-R`: add between 0 and RANDDELAY seconds to the start of the scheduled time.
 * `-J`: add between 0 and JITTER seconds to scheduled execution time.